DaveCrown/vmware-kb79248/README.md

 >- bash set as default shell on all vcenter appliances, with `chsh -s /bin/bash`.
 See [vmware KB 2107727]((https://kb.vmware.com/s/article/2107727))
 >- `vcenter.ini` file properly configured
 >#### Optional, but nice
+>- If you don't have an ssh keypair, create a set with `ssh-keygen`.
+Please Understand the risks first.
 >- copy ssh keys, if you have them, with `ssh-copy-id root@<your fdqn> -o PreferredAuthentications=password -o PubkeyAuthentication=no`
 ### Run in check mode
 Just a simple `ansible-playbook apply_kb.yml` is all you need.